19hours/sg-statutes/Acts/Air Navigation Act.md

 “Authority” means the Civil Aviation Authority of Singapore established under section 3 of the Civil Aviation Authority of Singapore Act [Cap.
 41];

-“Chicago Convention” means the Convention on International Civil Aviation at Chicago on 7th December 1944;
+“Chicago Convention” means the Convention on International Civil Aviation concluded at Chicago on 7th December 1944;

 “controlled area” means any area declared to be a controlled area under section 20;